 The device has had at least one report of a fire on the CPSC website.
 This report detailed a “whoosh” sound, followed by a glowing base of the Elite Bistro.
 From there, the device produced flames which caused the home cook to unplug the device in a panic.
 Thankfully no one was injured in the ordeal.
 It did, however, lead to continued doubt in the pressure cooker’s safety in general.

 Pressure Cooker Lawsuits – Manufacturer / Brand Name List

 Our lawyers are actively involved in this litigation and filing individual pressure cooker lawsuits nationwide.
-The pressure cookers that our lawyers are investigating regarding malfunction and explosion risk are as follows:
+Some of the pressure cookers that our lawyers are investigating regarding malfunction and explosion risk are as follows:

 - Wolfgang Puck Pressure Cooker

 - Instant Pot Pressure Cooker

 - Cook’s Essentials Pressure Cooker

 - Cuisinart Pressure Cooker

 - Prestige Smartplus Pressure Cooker